Syzygy (The X-Files): Plot

 A town mob searches for a mass grave in the woods and finds a bag belonging to the town pediatrician filled with bones, which Spitz assumes belonged to a child.
 The angry mob goes to see the doctor, who claims that he had sold the bag to Terri Roberts.
-The bones end up belonging to Terri's dog, Mr. Tippy.
+The bones turn out to belong to Terri's dog, Mr Tippy.
 Scully gets upset over a joke Mulder makes and tells him she's returning to Washington.
 Margi and Terri celebrate their birthday and Brenda uses a Ouija board to know who she will marry; everyone thinks it's Scott before the planchette veers away from the C and spells out Satan.
-Upset, Brenda rushes to the bathroom where Margi and Terri are chanting "Bloody Mary" and is locked in, killed by glass from a shattered mirror.
-Detective White heads to Mulder's hotel room because she found a box which inside had her cat's collar, and then she attempts to seduce Mulder but they are interrupted by Scully who informs them about Brenda's death.
+Upset, Brenda rushes to the bathroom where Margi and Terri are chanting "Bloody Mary" and is locked in, then killed by glass from a shattered mirror.
+Detective White heads to Mulder's hotel room because she found a box which inside had her cat's collar, and then she attempts to seduce Mulder, but they are interrupted by Scully, who informs them about Brenda's death.
 Terri and Margi try to console Scott, who tells them off.
 Turned down, Terri is mad at him but Margi still likes him and leaves.

 Mulder goes to visit Madame Zirinka again, who tells him that the planets come into alignment like this only once every 84 years, and additional alignments will cause anyone born on January 12, 1979 (Margi and Terri's birthdate) to have an abundance of cosmic energy.
 Margi goes to see Scott alone but an angry Terri arrives.
 The two argue with each other and end up accidentally killing Scott after causing one of the springs and the garage door to fly at him.
 Margi goes to Mulder, telling him that Terri is responsible for the murders, while Terri goes to see Scully and tells her the opposite.
 The agents call each other and bring both girls to the police station, where the place starts shaking, causing the furniture to move around and all the guns to go off on their own.
 Mulder locks the girls in a room together and their power goes away once the clock ticks midnight.
 When the town mob and Detective White finally see Terri and Margi as the culprits, Spitz claims it was the work of Satan.
 Mulder and Scully drive home, arguing again over directions; when Scully defiantly runs a stop sign, Mulder notifies her but she tells him to shut up, which he does.